 It is a requirement of HCPC to have a two-part process to confirm STP Equivalence.

 The interview is there to confirm that the statements made and the evidence within your portfolio are consistent with your knowledge at interview.

-The interview panel have read your portfolio and the questions at interview are based on the evidence you provide to meet the standards of GSP.
+The interview panel have read your portfolio and the questions at interview are based on the evidence you provide to meet the standards of GSP and the Learning Outcomes of the relevant NSHCS Curriculum